ulexxander/nats-inspector/README.md

 ## Running in docker

-- Build an image: `build -t nats-inspector .`
+- Build an image: `docker build -t nats-inspector .`
 - Then run it: `docker run --rm -p 4001:80 nats-inspector`

 Or use scripts from root Makefile: